kaofelix/opencenter-dashboard/README.md

 new shell, as appropriate.

-Then, we'll instruct nvm to install the latest stable version of node, which at this writing is 0.8.18.
+Then, we'll instruct nvm to install the latest stable version of node, which at this writing is 0.10.5.
 We'll also make sure that it's the default version.

-    nvm install 0.8.18
+    nvm install 0.10.5
-    nvm alias default 0.8.18
+    nvm alias default 0.10.5

 Before proceeding, ensure that `which node` and `which npm` both show `/your/home/.nvm/version/bin/binary` or similar, and not `/usr/bin` or some other random path in which you may have another node/npm installed.

-Lastly, inside the cloned dashboard directory, run make.
+The project had a `Gruntfile.coffee` and uses [Grunt](http://gruntjs.com/) to run different tasks.
+In order to use it, you need to install it by doing:

-    make
+    npm install -g grunt grunt-cli

-This will install and prepare the minimum dependencies to run the dashboard using the Node.js backend.
-Alternatively, you can install the full development stack.
+After that, make sure you have all needed dependencies installed by running

-    make dev
+    npm install

-This will allow you to interact with Bower and the full tooling of Node deps.
+at the root of the project directory.

 Configuration
 ---